-INZ has updated its guidelines on how they assess if people travelling to New Zealand to join their partner, who they have not lived with, have genuine intent of staying in New Zealand temporarily for a lawful purpose.
+INZ has updated its guidelines on assessing if people travelling to New Zealand to join their partner, who they have not lived with, have genuine intent of staying in New Zealand temporarily for a lawful purpose.

-If your visa was declined before, INZ is developing a process to deal with partners of New Zealand residents and citizens who may be affected by the new processing guidelines – they are going to contact these people via email.
+If your visa was declined before, INZ is developing a process to deal with partners of New Zealand residents and citizens who may be affected by the new processing guidelines – they will contact these people via email.

-If your visa application is currently being assessed, you do not have to do anything, INZ will assess current applications that may be impacted by this according to the updated guidelines.
+If your visa application is currently being assessed, you do not have to do anything; INZ will assess current applications that may impact you according to the updated guidelines.

-However, Prime Minister Jacinda Ardern had stepped in saying Immigration New Zealand will be directed to go back to the “status quo”.
+However, Prime Minister Jacinda Ardern stepped in, saying Immigration New Zealand would be directed back to the “status quo”.